 Switzerland is one of the richest and most expensive countries in the world, yet here are these hearty farmers swinging a scythe through the grass and selling their homemade cheese by the 100 grams.

 How do they do it in today’s world?
 How do they compete with cheaper imported cheese?
 Why does this aspect of Swiss culture still thrive?
-The answer is easy.
-Subsistence farmers play a central role in the Swiss cultural consciousness.
-And the Swiss are determined to hold onto that piece of their identity.
+The answer is deep-rooted.
+Subsistence farmers play a central role in the Swiss cultural consciousness, and the Swiss are determined to hold onto that piece of their identity.

 Farming in the Alps